Notmeher/Web-Integrated-Chatbot-with-RAG-and-CrewAi/README.md

 Sample questions for testing can be found in `QA.txt`.
 These include queries about GenZMarketing's services, contact information, and blog content.

-## Future Enhancements

-- Add more robust error handling.
-- Integrate additional data sources for enhanced chatbot responses.
-- Deploy the application on a cloud platform for public accessibility.

 ## License